For many people, making tea is simply heating water and putting some tea into a cup. However, for Japanese people, this is definitely not sufficient!

 There are currently no experiences you can book privately, you can only join seasonal tea ceremony events at a couple of select locations in Nagoya.

 Because we want you to have the best experience in Nagoya, we are working with a number of tea ceremony teachers on creating a tea ceremony experience in English bookable via Nagoya is not boring.
-Check back regularly for updates!
+Check out our new tea ceremony tour!

-English Language Tea Ceremonies at a Great Price!
-Visit the Magical Shirotori Garden
+English Tea Ceremony at the Magical Shirotori Garden!

-Shirotori Garden is a beautiful landscape garden located in the south of Nagoya.
+Shirotori Garden is a beautifulyl landscaped garden located in the south of Nagoya.
 It features ponds, hills, walking paths with bridges, a wide variety of plants and flowers, a cozy café, as well as a traditional tea house.

-At this tea house, regular seasonal tea ceremonies are held, and sometimes even conducted in English.
-These events are open to anyone, and while reservation is not required, it is recommended as it can get crowded.
-Participation, including a tea set with a Japanese sweet, usually costs around 500 – 1000 yen (excluding the entry fee to the garden).
+This tea house holds regular tea ceremonies, sometimes even in English.
+These events are open to anyone, and while reservation is not required, it is recommended.
+Participation includes a tea set with a Japanese sweet, usually costs around 500 – 1000 yen (plus the entry fee to the garden).

 Unfortunately, information about these tea ceremonies is available on the Shirotori Garden website in Japanese only.
 If you would like more information about upcoming tea ceremony events at Shriotori Garden, and help to book one, please don’t hesitate to contact us via email, phone, or our contact form.